 - extensive thick well-circumscribed periosteal reaction and bone sclerosis around the lesion could be seen

-It has been showed that the “penumbra sign” on magnetic resonance (MR) imaging is useful for discriminating subacute osteomyelitis from other bone lesions.
+The “penumbra sign” on magnetic resonance (MR) imaging is useful for discriminating subacute osteomyelitis from other bone lesions.
 The penumbra sign is a rim lining of an abscess cavity with higher signal intensity than that of the main abscess on T1-weighted images

 - 1. Brant WE, Helms CA. Fundamentals of diagnostic radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon